jvuzzell/setup-terraform-locally/readme.md

     $ unzip awscliv2.zip
     $ sudo ./aws/install

-## Step 3 - Adding AWS Credentials for Terraform to Your Environment
+## 4 - Adding AWS Credentials for Terraform to Your Environment

 - You need to have an AWS account with the necessary permissions to create and manage resources.